 Atchison County, Kansas

 A Benedictine Order established a monastery and college in Atchison in 1858.
 The county was the center of much of the free-state, slave-state controversies from 1855-1857.
 The story is told of Judge Otis having a secret entrance to his basement built in the living room floor that was covered with a rug.
 The basement was used to hide runaway slaves on the underground railroad.
 In addition, an Elizabeth Kempton operated a "resort" at 1119 Clay Street in 1857, that had an underground tunnel to assist slaves to escape.
-Organization of the Atchison and Pike's Peak Railroad, a forerunner of the Atchison, Topeka and Santa Fe Railway organized in Atchison in 1857.
+The Atchison and Pike's Peak Railroad, a forerunner of the Atchison, Topeka and Santa Fe Railway was organized in Atchison in 1857.

 The first church in the county was the Atchison Methodist organized in May 1857, under the Reverend James Shaw.
 The church used the offices of J. C. Pomeroy until the building was dedicated in 1859.
 The first fair was held September 6, 1880, in Atchison near Fairground School.
 The first schools in the county were private and flourished before the Civil War.
 The first public school was organized on August 5, 1858, and was held in two rooms over Bury's grocery store.